Ashin Nyanissara

 For more Information about Sitagu in Burma (Myanmar), please click here.

 Fully ordained Buddhist monks are in residence at the Vihara who are very learned in both the Dhamma and meditation practice and available for instruction and teaching.
-The current (09/2011) abbot of the monastery is Dr. Ashin Ariyadhamma.
-Dr. Ashin Cintita Dinsmore has been resident full-time since November, 2010.
-Sometimes nuns are in residence as well.
+The current (11/2021) abbot of the monastery is Dr. Ashin Ariyadhamma.
+In order of arrival, Ashin Cintita Dinsmore, Ashin Aggadhamma and Ashin Saccañāṇa have been long term residents.
+At this writing there are two additional monks and one nun (bhikkhuni).

 Current Facilities